-If you are using Docker Toolbox on Windows 7 or macOS, you will need to use a location under C:\Users (Windows 7) or /Users (macOS) when installing and running the samples.
+If you are using Docker Toolbox or macOS, you will need to use a location under /Users (macOS) when installing and running the samples.

 If you are using Docker for Mac, you will need to use a location under /Users, /Volumes, /private, or /tmp.
 To use a different location, please consult the Docker documentation for file sharing.